 Cochin chickens aren’t very good egg layers but they will lay during cold seasons when other breeds stop.
 It’s easy to spot a cochin chicken in a coop.
 These are big and fluffy birds.
 The hens can grow to 9 – 10 pounds and the roosters to 12 pounds.
+There are also bantam varieties.

 A dual purpose breed, they have become favorites for farmers around the world for their adorable appearance and easy-going temperament.
 They highly inviting to cuddle.